Nora Heysen: Early years

-Heysen was born in Hahndorf, South Australia, as the fourth child of landscape painter (later Sir) Hans Heysen and his wife Selma Heysen (née Bartels), and was raised at The Cedars in Hahndorf in the Adelaide Hills.
-She studied art from 1926 to 1930 at the School of Fine Arts in Adelaide under F. Millward Grey and sold paintings to the Art Gallery of New South Wales and the Art Gallery of South Australia in 1930.
+Nora Heysen was born on 11 January 1911 in Hahndorf, South Australia, Australia, as the fourth child of landscape painter Hans Heysen and his wife Selma Heysen.
+She and was raised at The Cedars in Hahndorf in the Adelaide Hills.
+Heysen and her siblings were taught painting at home by the artist and teacher Mary Anstie Overbury.
+Heysen was the most artistically talented of her siblings and her parents encouraged her to drew and paint.

+She studied art from 1926 to 1930 at the School of Fine Arts in Adelaide under F. Millward Grey.
+Nora Heysen sold paintings to the Art Gallery of New South Wales and the Art Gallery of South Australia in 1930.
 From 1930 to 1933, she continued to study two days a week at the school, and worked in her own studio the rest of the time.
 In 1931 she visited Sydney with her parents, and spent two weeks studying at the Julian Ashton Art School.

 Early career

+In 1930, Heysen produced 24 pen, ink and wash drawings to illustrate a collection of legends by Katie Langloh Parker, titled Woggheeguy.

 Heysen's first solo exhibition was held in Sydney in 1933.
-In 1934 she traveled to London with her family, remaining in Europe after they returned home, until 1937 studying and painting.
-When she returned to Australia she returned briefly to Adelaide and then moved to Sydney.
+In 1934 she travelled to London with her family, remaining in Europe after they returned home, until 1937 studying and painting at the Central School of Art and Design under Bernard Meninsky.
+She funded her studies in England with the proceeds of the solo exhibition in Sydney.

+Heysen missed her family while living in England, so invited her friend Everton Stokes (Evie), a sculpture student, to share her London flat.
+She painted Evie while they were living together.
+Heysen also wrote letters to her father about her studies and paintings she observed while visiting the National Gallery, National Portrait Gallery and Tate.

+When Heysen returned to Australia, she returned briefly to Adelaide and then moved to Sydney.